Home

 `Wisdom has built her house, she has hewn out her seven pillars.'
 (Proverbs 9:1 NKJV)

 For long years I wondered about these seven pillars of wisdom, and then I heard an inspiring talk by Pastor Ron Du Preez of Solusi College in Zimbabwe.
-While he did not make mention of the "seven pillars" as such, the seven points that he made certainly do constitute seven guidelines that we always should consider when looking to make wise decisions.
-The following is a graphical summary of Pastor Du Preez's talk.
-Until such time as I am confronted with something more plausible, I would like to believe that these are the seven pillars of wisdom.
+While he did not make mention of the "seven pillars," as such, the seven points that he made certainly do constitute seven essential guidelines that we should always consider when looking to make wise decisions.

 Whenever you are seeking wisdom . . .